mekkablue/Risorizer/README.md

 # Risorizer

-Effect plug-in for adding a Risograph-like effect on your shapes
+Effect plug-in for the Glyphs.app font editor for adding a Risograph-like effect on your shapes.

 ![Risorizer](Risorizer.png)